fieldtrip/website/workshop/paris2019/handson_raw2erp.md

 # From raw data to ERP

 {% include markup/info %}
-This tutorial was written specifically for the practicalMEEG workshop in Paris in December 2019.
+This tutorial was written specifically for the [PracticalMEEG workshop in Paris](/workshop/paris2019) in December 2019.
 {% include markup/end %}

 ## Introduction

 In this tutorial, we will learn how to read in 'raw' data from a file, and to apply some basic processing and averaging in order to inspect event-related fields.

+{% include markup/warning %}
 This tutorial only briefly covers the steps required to import data into FieldTrip and preprocess it.
-This is covered in more detail in the [preprocessing](/tutorial/preprocessing) tutorial, which you can refer to if you want more details.
+Rather, this tutorial has a focus on processing multiple runs of the same dataset, and exploring the different channel types.
+Preprocessing is covered in more detail in the [preprocessing](/tutorial/preprocessing) tutorial, which you can refer to if you want more details.
+{% include markup/end %}

 ## Preliminaries, definition of subject specific filenames, and definition of epochs-of-interest